shivathapaa/Nepali-Date-Picker/nepali-date-picker/core/Module.md

 # Module core

 Compose-free Bikram Sambat engine.
-Converts between BS and AD dates, resolves month layouts, formats dates in Nepali or English locales, and compares calendars — all on plain `kotlinx-datetime` with zero Compose dependency, so it ships on server, CLI, and every native target.
+Converts between BS and AD dates, resolves month layouts, formats dates in Nepali or English locales, and compares calendars, all on plain `kotlinx-datetime` with zero Compose dependency, so it ships on server, CLI, and every native target.

 `NepaliDateConverter` is the entry point for most consumers. `NepaliCalendarModel` is the underlying